PredragNa/webpack5-ts-ejs/README.md

 # Webpack 5 TypeScript EJS starter

 *Note*: -  The `/` in our src or href attributes resolves to the root of our file system.
 This is the reason why  files will not work localy after you run `npm run build`.
-This build is made for server run on root direcotry.
+This build is made for server run on root directory.
   -  src="/assets/js/main.js"
   -  href="/img/favicon.png"